Posthomerica: Book 7

+Book 8

-Book 8: Eurypylus and Neoptolemus lead out their forces, and each is successful in the battle.
+Eurypylus and Neoptolemus lead out their forces, and each is successful in the battle.
 Eventually they meet, exchange proud words, and fight.
 Eurypylus is slain.
-Neoptolemus runs riot.
+(Note: His killing was narrated in the Little Iliad and mentioned in the Odyssey (11.519–21).)
+Neoptolemus runs riot, killing so many Trojans that Quintus expresses surprise at his body count.
 Ares rallies the Trojans but is warned by Zeus not to fight Neoptolemus.
+(Note: The second half of the book is inspired by the interventions of Ares and Athena in Book 5 of the Iliad.)
 Apollo encourages the Trojans, and fierce fighting ensues.
-Just as the Greeks seem about to break into the city, Ganymede begs Zeus not to let him see Troy’s destruction.
+Just as the Greeks seem about to break into the city, Ganymede begs Zeus not to let him see Troy's destruction.
 Zeus hides the city in cloud, and Nestor warns the Greeks not to incur divine anger.
 They stop fighting, bury their dead, and honor the exploits of Neoptolemus.
 Both sides keep watch through the night.

-The killing of Eurypylus was narrated in the Little Iliad and is mentioned in the Odyssey (11.519–21).
-The second half of the book is inspired by the interventions of Ares and Athena in Book 5 of the Iliad.
+Book 9

-Book 9: The Trojans bury Eurypylus, and Neoptolemus prays at the tomb of his father, Achilles.
+The Trojans bury Eurypylus, and Neoptolemus prays at the tomb of his father, Achilles.
 Deïphobus encourages the fearful Trojans to fight, and both he and Neoptolemus slay countless victims.
 Finally they meet, but Deïphobus is removed from the battlefield by Apollo.
 Poseidon supports the Greeks and warns Apollo not to kill Neoptolemus.
 Calchas reveals that Troy may not be captured without the help of Philoctetes.
 Odysseus and Diomedes go to fetch him from the island of Lemnos.
+(Note: Their embassy was told in the Little Iliad.
+Sophocles' tragedy Philoctetes will have been known to Quintus.
+Euripides wrote a play, now lost, on the same subject.)
 They find him living in a cave and still suffering from the putrid wound whose stench had caused the Greeks to abandon him.
-He is persuaded to accompany them to Troy, where he is cured by Podalirius, honored, and offered compensation.
-Philoctetes and his wound are mentioned in the Iliad (2.721–25).
-The embassy to fetch him was told in the Little Iliad.
-Sophocles’ tragedy Philoctetes will have been known to Quintus.
-Euripides wrote a play, now lost, on the same subject.
+(Note: Philoctetes and his wound are mentioned in the Iliad (2.721–25).)
+Although Philoctetes considers Odysseus responsible for leaving him behind, he forgives him and is persuaded to accompany them to Troy, where he is cured by Podalirius, honored, and offered compensation.

+Book 10

-Book 10: In an opening similar to that of Book 2, the wise Polydamas advises the Trojans to fight defensively from their walls, but Aeneas is for continuing the battle.
+In an opening similar to that of Book 2, the wise Polydamas advises the Trojans to fight defensively from their walls, but Aeneas is for continuing the battle.
+(Note: The opening debate recalls that between Polydamas and Hector in Book 18 of the Iliad.)
 Intense fighting ensues.
-Philoctetes, whose baldric is described at length, shoots many victims with the bow of Heracles and eventually wounds Paris.
-It has been prophesied that he can be cured only by Oenone, the wife whom he deserted in favor of Helen.
+Philoctetes, whose baldric is described at length, shoots many victims with the bow of Heracles and eventually wounds Paris with a poisoned arrow.
+(Note: In the Little Iliad, Paris was killed by Philoctetes in the battle itself.)
+Paris, mortally wounded, seeks help from Oenone, (Note: Her story had been familiar at least since the Hellenistic period.) the wife whom he deserted in favor of Helen.
 She rejects his plea with scorn.
 Hera and the Seasons discuss what will happen after his death.
 Hecuba and Helen lament him, and the remorseful Oenone leaps on his funeral pyre.
-The opening debate recalls that between Polydamas and Hector in Book 18 of the Iliad.
-In the Little Iliad Paris was killed by Philoctetes in the battle itself.
-Oenone’s story had been familiar at least since the Hellenistic period.
+Paris and Oenone are buried next to one another, with their headstones facing in opposite directions.